ansible/autoscaling-blog/docs/part_1.md

 In our case, we'll be using the Ansible Tower AMI available on the AWS Marketplace to speed up the process.

-## Setting up the Tower Server
+## Setting up the Tower Environment

+### VPC and Subnets

+* Create or use a VPC.
+Make note of VPC ID.
+* Create or use 2 or more subnets in VPC that are in unique Availability Zones.
+The Subnets should be able to route to out to the Internet.
+Make note of Subnet IDs.

 ### Create a Security Group for Tower

-In the EC2 console, we need to create 3 security groups (for the lazy, see the appendix for an ansible playbook that will configure all of this):
+In the EC2 console, we need to create 3 security groups (for the lazy, see the appendix for an Ansible playbook that will configure all of this):

 * one for the instances that will be using Tower's call back feature
 * one for the Tower server itself that allows you to SSH to Tower and use Tower's web interface.